 Mechanism of action:

 Penicillin G is an antibiotic of the ß-lactam class.
 Dihydrostreptomycin belongs to the aminoglycosides.
 The combination of penicillin G procaine and dihydrostreptomycin has synergistic effect.
 The combination is active against both gram-positive and gram-negative bacteria such as Arcanobacterium pyogenes, Erysipelothrix rhusiopathiae, Klebsiella pneumonia, Mannheimia haemolytica, Pasteurella multocida, Bacillus anthracis, Actinomyces bovis, E. coli and Listeria spp., Leptospira spp., Staphylococcus spp., Streptococcus spp., Salmonella spp., Clostridium spp., Campylobacter spp., Haemophilus spp., Mycoplasma spp., Fusobacterium, Mycobacterium spp and ….

 Clean and disinfect the teat, then infuse one syringe into each quarter at the last lactating.
 Massage the medication up into the milk cistern.

 Do not use this product 30 days before of calving.

 Do not use in lactating cows.

 Do not administer simultaneously with sulfonamides, salicylates, phenylbutazone, calcium, and magnesium.

 Shake well before use.

-Allergic reaction may occur in some animals.
+Allergic reaction to penicillin may occur in some animals.